 - $8,000 to Lutheran Community Services to cover costs associated with Our Daily Bread's new, all-day carryout meals (see below for details).

 - $5,000 to LifeCare Alliance to cover costs associated with a 25 percent increase in homebound clients receiving meals-on-wheels in Logan County.

 - $3,000 to Light the Way Christian Counseling Center to cover up to 75 mental health therapy sessions for uninsured and underinsured clients.

-New Applications received by May 1 will be considered next month.
+New Applications will be considered.
 Contact Dave Bezusko at (937) 592-2886 for more information before applying.

 Navigating the ever-changing and increasingly complex network of available help is VERY challenging.
 But if you work at AGC, CRSI, Global Precision Parts, Green Hills Community, Logan Acres, Logan County Board of DD, Mary Rutan Hospital, NEX Transport, RTC Services, or SpartanNash, you are eligible to confer one-on-one with Ashley Spence, United Way's Licensed Social Worker, to talk about ANY human service need.
 Simply call Ashley directly at (937) 935-9509 OR e-mail her to ask her a question.

 With the assistance of the Ohio National Guard, they serve hundreds of families during their drive-thru Mobile Pantry distributions each week in Logan County.
 For the updated schedule of distribution locations and times, click here and scroll down.